hexian000/kcptun-libev/README.md

 "method": "// name here"
 ```

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.
-However, random packets may crash the server since authenticate tag is not added too.
+However, random packets could crash the server because no authenticate tag was added either.
+We are not responsible for such vulnerabilities.

-In practice, I strongly suggest user to use "--genpsk" command-line argument to generate a strong random preshared key instead of using a simple password.
+In practice, we suggest user to use "--genpsk" command-line argument to generate a strong random preshared key instead of using a simple password.

 | Encryption Method      | Status    | Notes       |
 | ---------------------- | --------- | ----------- |